Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Discussion

-On the characterization side, mitigating these projection-induced ambiguities may require combining predictive modeling of transformation pathways with three-dimensional or diffraction-based methods that are sensitive to features hidden in projection.
+On the characterization side, particularly in the context of domain characterization and antiphase boundary identification, mitigating these projection-induced ambiguities may require combining predictive modeling of transformation pathways with three-dimensional or diffraction-based methods that are sensitive to features hidden in projection.
 Complementary approaches such as multislice ptychography \cite{maiden2012ptychographic, romanov2024multi, li2018multi} or atomic-resolution tomography \cite{wang2020three, miao2016atomic} may mitigate projection artifacts and provide improved three-dimensional structural insight.
-In the case of the nickelates discussed above, multislice ptychography has recently enabled depth-resolved imaging of residual apical oxygen that is not reliably captured in conventional projected reconstructions, illustrating how phase-sensitive approaches can recover local structural information obscured in projection \cite{nickelate_ptychography_direct}.
+In the case of the nickelates discussed above, multislice ptychography has recently allowed depth-resolved imaging of residual apical oxygen that is not reliably captured in conventional projected reconstructions, illustrating how phase-sensitive approaches can recover local structural information obscured in projection \cite{nickelate_ptychography_direct}.
 Multislice ptychography has also been demonstrated to recover the three-dimensional structure of buried heterointerfaces from a single-view dataset, providing depth sensitivity beyond the aperture-limited resolution of incoherent STEM imaging modes \cite{buried_interfaces_ptychography}.

 In cases where domains or interfaces are expected to overlap in projection, STEM-HAADF can benefit from acquisition along multiple zone axes whenever feasible.
 Where overlap is expected, choosing a zone axis that separates parent and superlattice spacings can reduce ambiguity, and supplementing projection images with measurements not limited to column intensities (for example, diffraction or spectroscopy) can help resolve unclear features.
 In particular, techniques such as SEND provide reciprocal-space information at nanometer resolution and have been used to resolve local short-range ordering and symmetry changes that are difficult to access with conventional real-space imaging alone \cite{hsiao2022data, meng2016three, zeltmann2020patterned}.
 Likewise, X-ray diffraction offers a more robust measure of the overall extent of disorder \cite{Lun2020_Chem_Mn_DRX, wardini2021probing,li2024structural}, while STEM-HAADF remains useful for directly visualizing the size and morphology of domains.
 Together, these approaches may reduce the risk of mischaracterizing interface boundaries while keeping projection imaging useful.